 Supportive therapy gives clients the support and encouragement they need to find their resources in life.
 It may help a client find a job, transition from homelessness, improve trust in their abilities, and find success.

 Treatment at Westwind is different than it is at other drug and alcohol treatment centers in Los Angeles.
 For example, treatment at Westwind can involve weekend outings for surfing, boating, or camping.
 It’s pet-friendly and family-inclusive.
 It features comfortable surroundings and nonjudgmental clinicians and peers who want to see you succeed.
-When you’re ready to begin your recovery journey in Los Angeles, Westwind Recovery is ready to answer your questions.
-So call us today at 855.815.9727.
+When you’re ready to begin your recovery journey in Los Angeles, Westwind Recovery® is ready to answer your questions.
+So call us today.